jaredhowland/jaredhowland.github.io/content/projects.md

 # Projects
 A more complete list of my projects can be found on my [Vitae][1].

+## [Omeka S Module: AnyCloud][7]
+### 2019–Present
+Creating a module for the open source digital asset management system Omeka S to allow libraries to store their content on the platform of their choosing: the server the system is installed on or their choice of cloud services (Amazon S3, Microsoft Azure Storage, Google Cloud Storage, DigitalOcean Spaces, Scaleway Object Storage, Rackspace Files, or Dropbox). <a class="watch btn" href="https://github.com/HBLL-Collection-Development/omeka-s-any-cloud"><i class="icon-github"></i> View Project on GitHub</a>

 ## [Data Management System][6]
 ### 2017–Present